For the military buffs in the family, the Esquimalt Naval & Military Museum is something to check out!

 8:00 a.m – 4:00 p.m.
 Monday-Friday

 Admission to the museum is by donation.
-The donations we receive help the museum conduct research projects, improve its archives and holdings and the care of its collection, and add new and informative exhibits and displays.
+The donations they receive help the museum conduct research projects, improve its archives and holdings and the care of its collection, and add new and informative exhibits and displays.

 ~ $2 for adults

 Bookings and tours

 For bookings and tours information, contact 250-363-4312.

 *Please note – The museum tour guides are volunteers, and guide availability for tours is not always guaranteed.
 It is best to book tours 1-2 months in advance.